 Examples of NSAIDs

-OTC NSAIDs include:
+Over-the-counter (OTC) NSAIDs include:

 Prescription NSAIDs include:

-- they reduce high temperature and fever
+- reducing high temperature and fever

-- they reduce inflammation
+- decreasing inflammation

-- they reduce pain
+- relieving pain

 - high temperature or fever